QuantEcon/lecture-source-py/source/rst/getting_started.rst

 Now

 #.
-Start your browser --- or open a new tab if it's already running
+Start your browser --- or open a new tab if it's already running.

 #.
-Enter the URL from above (e.g. ``http://localhost:8888``) in the address bar at the top
+Enter the URL from above (e.g. ``http://localhost:8888``) in the address bar at the top.

 You should now be able to run a standard Jupyter notebook session.